Title

 Return on Investment

-To determine the base rate, multiply the estimated value of the land (Table 1 or the value of the land if known) by an accepted rent-to-value ratio and divide by 100 (for example, 3.5% / 100 = 0.035).
+To determine the base rate, multiply the estimated value of the land (Table 1; or the value of the land if known) by an accepted rent-to-value ratio and divide by 100 (i.e. 3.5 % / 100 = 0.035).

-Based on published reports, pasture rent appears to range from 1.5% to 2% of market value in the Midwest (Hofstrand and Edwards, 2015) and 3.5% to 6% of market value reported in the west (Hendrix, 2015).
-You as a landowner or tenant can determine what ratio-to-value return you are comfortable with when starting negotiations.
+Based on published reports, pasture rent appears to range from 1.5% to 2% percent of market value in the Midwest (Hofstrand and Edwards 2015) and 3.5% to 6% percent of market value reported in the West (Hendrix 2015).
+The landowner and tenant should determine what ratio-to-value return they are comfortable with when starting negotiations.

-A landowner can determine a starting point for return on investment based on land value and calculate a return on investment with which the individual is comfortable.
-The landowner can compare with the North Dakota NASS report and compare rental values of calculated rents versus survey rental reports for the individual’s county.
+Landowner can determine a starting point for return on investment based on land value and calculate a return on investment they are comfortable with.
+They can compare with the North Dakota NASS report and compare rental values of calculated rents versus survey rental reports for their county.

 Landowners should be open to negotiate based on supply and demand, trust and positive relationship with potential tenants, current livestock market values and trends, and acceptable contributions by both parties on the management of the livestock herd and upkeep of the pasture infrastructure.